Ian-VA/pisis/README.rst

 Dependencies
 ~~~~~~~~~~~~

-For working with ISIS commands, you must firts have `USGS ISIS 3`_ installed on
+For working with ISIS commands, you must first have `USGS ISIS 3`_ installed on
 your machine.
 See the ISIS 3 `installation guide`_ for further instructions.
 Remember to set your environmental variables (see step 4 of USGS ISIS guide) so
 Pysis knows where your installation is.